 - I had to take responsibility and to accept that my doctor may never be able to help me.

-Changes that literally changed my chronic life
+What changed my chronic life

 - I made friends with my diseases.
 I got to know them and my body so well that I after a while I could feel the beginning stages of a flare coming on.
 In the past, I just pushed until I collapsed.